 We could go on and on about all the different ways you could save some serious miles by booking Delta flights through Virgin Atlantic.
 From economy flights to business class, it can be astounding.

-Delta is infamous for charging an arm and a leg for award flights on the great new Delta One suites.
-Seeing 300,000 SkyMiles or more for a one-way flight to Asia is not out of the norm.
-For reference, most airlines charge 80,000 miles one-way for business class flights.
+Delta is infamous for charging an arm and a leg for award flights in Delta One business class.
+Seeing 300,000 SkyMiles or more for a one-way flight to Europe Asia is not out of the norm.
+For reference, most airlines charge 70,000 to 80,000 miles one-way for business class flights.

-However, Delta wants at least 100,000 SkyMiles for a business class suite on the Minneapolis-St. Paul (MSP) to Tokyo-Haneda (HND) flight this spring.
+However, Delta wants at least 300,000 SkyMiles for a business class seat on the flight from Detroit (DTW) to Amsterdam (AMS) next spring.

 How to Book through Virgin Atlantic

-The hangup on booking flights through VirginAtlantic.com is that its website is wonky.
-For first-timers, it’s difficult to pull up the routes you want.
+The hangup on booking flights through VirginAtlantic.com is that its website can be wonky.
+For first-timers, it’s sometimes difficult to pull up the routes you want.
 The search engine frequently won’t recognize airports that aren’t in Virgin’s route network.
-And searching for award flights can be a chore, as the website frequently won’t even allow you to do so.

 It may take a few tries but keep at it and eventually, you’ll get the search function to work.
 And given the savings here, it’s worth the extra effort.